GeorgeEllis123/Calendar/README.md

 - We also had to update some of our old tests to fit this new return type, as well as make very minor modifications to the CalendarModel where it used those commands (they functionally worked the same just the return type was slightly different).
+- We updated the MockCalendarModel to better display the actions of the GUI model as well

 That leads us to the other changes we made where we followed a more open for extension/closed for modification approach.
 All other higher level classes were made from extending old classes or using